ermesonandrade/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting and Cleaning Data Course Project

-File with R code "run_analysis.R" perform 5 following steps (in accordance assigned task of course work):
+File with R code "run_analysis.R" perform 5 following steps:

 Merging the training and the test sets to create one data set.
 * Reading training data.Reading testing data.